Reimagining Anomalies: What If Anomalies Were Normal?: Experiments

 \subsection{Quantitative Results}

-This section presents a quantitative analysis of the CEs, assessing their normality, realism, disentanglement, and suitability for training anomaly detectors in terms of various metrics based on AuROC, FID, and accuracy.
-These metrics are described in detail in Appendix \ref{appx:sec:metrics}.
+This section presents a quantitative analysis of the CEs, assessing their normality, realism, and disentanglement in terms of metrics based on AuROC, FID, and accuracy.
+The metrics are described in detail in \appendixMetrics.